Ian Wilcox BSc (Hons), MSc, MBACP

 I am an integrative counsellor and psychotherapist, and provide a calm and professional space for us to explore and work through the various issues in your life.
 Counselling can be richly rewarding, helping you to gain a new understanding of your past and a more positive vision of your future.

 I am qualified with a Master’s Degree (with Distinction), and I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-My integrative approach combines the modalities of cognitive-behavioural therapy, person-centred therapy and attachment theory; this broad approach will help me to find the right form of therapy for you, so that we can work together on whichever issues are troubling you.
+My integrative approach combines person-centred therapy, cognitive-behavioural therapy and attachment theory; this broad approach will help me to find the right form of therapy for you, so that we can work together on whichever issues are troubling you.

 My practice is located in central Derby, on 15 Vernon Street, DE1 1FT, and my phone number is 07828 794909.